-When you go to Mass this weekend, make it your personal intention for the Mass to ask the Lord Jesus, through the power of the Holy Spirit, to place in your heart one person who you no longer see or rarely see at Mass.
-If the Holy Spirit places in your heart a name, I invite you to contact that person this week and reconnect with them.
-Simply tell them that their name came to your mind and heart this week and you just want to reconnect with them.
+When you go to Mass on the weekend, make it your personal intention for that Mass to ask the Lord Jesus, through the power of the Holy Spirit, to place in your heart one person who you no longer see or rarely see at Mass.
+If the Holy Spirit places in your heart a name, I invite you to contact that person and reconnect with them.
+Simply tell them that their name came to your mind and heart and you want to reconnect with them.
 Then call me at 605-716-5214 x235 or email MMcCormick@diorc.org and let me know how it went.